 They are a clever way of copying a running course or race you have outside.
 Maybe the weather isn't suitable or the course is too far away.
 Simply adjust the incline on your treadmill as you workout.
 Some even have a decline or though the maximum I've seen of those is minus 3% and the cost of the machine is high.

 Benefits of using an incline

 Apart from replicating a walk you do outside they target the muscles in a different way to a flat surface.
 The front of the upper legs which are called the quadriceps get firmer as they are used more.
 The glutes or butt muscles get a good workout too.
 I often see people do power walking in a gym on a treadmill uphill and this is why.

 Working these muscles increases their size and helps your balance.
 I would recommend anyone who regularly walks on a treadmill to use the incline occasionally for the benefits it provides.
 When you first do it you may feel slightly sore the morning after but your body will get used to it.
 It's a great way to turn an easy walk into a hard aerobic routine.

 If you're walking on a treadmill then inclines are recommended, in fact, you can use an incline to your hearts content.
 You can make it as steep as you like and you'll make your walk much harder.
 You often see walkers on a treadmill in a gym with their arms swinging as they struggle to walk on a steep incline.

 You can set the incline up to 15% which is around what most home and commercial treadmills go up to.
 This will work those leg muscles a lot as you push your feet forward to get up the hill.
-We have routines that help you walk up hill on a treadmill like these 3 treadmill hill walking plans.
-This uses the incline up to 6% to help you lose weight by walking.
+I have routines that help you walk up hill on a treadmill like these 3 treadmill incline walking plans.
+This uses the incline up to 6% to help you lose weight.

 Avoid steep inclines when running